irozzo-1A/kubermatic-1/docs/proposals/openshift4-integration.md

 #### Resource manifests

-Due to the architecture of k8c the [cluster version operator][cluster-version-operator] cannot be used out-of-the-box, the main reasons are:

-- In k8c the control plane components run in a dedicated namespace in a seed cluster, and not in the master nodes
-- Some sidecar containers are needed to ensure communication from control plane to the workers (e.g. apiserver -> kubelet)

 The approach that has been taken so far is simply to define the resource manifests programmaticaly (same approach used for k8s).
 See the [openshift controller][k8c-openshift-controller] for more details.